PeterShaggyNoble/MDI-Sandbox/README.md

 2. This repository is currently a work in progress, being my first project on GitHub.
 As such, please refrain from submitting any pull requests for now.
 If you have a request or suggestion then please [submit an issue](https://github.com/PeterShaggyNoble/MDI-Sandbox/issues) instead.

 ## Standalone Version
 A single-file, standalone version is now available, which you can find in the [`standalone`](https://github.com/PeterShaggyNoble/MDI-Sandbox/tree/master/standalone) directory.
-It can be run locally but note that it does currently need access to the internet in order to download the Roboto font from Google.
+It can be run locally ~but note that it does currently need access to the internet in order to download the Roboto font from Google~.
 Also, unless you run the file through a web server, it can't access `window.localStorage` and, therefore, all functionality related to favourites is disabled.

 ## To-Do List
 1. [ ] Add Light icons.